 One of the greatest joy of a gardener is to harvest the fruits of his labor and to finally getting to see how many fruit my Carolina Reaper plant had produced after 9 month of nurturing was exciting.

 I carefully harvested all the pods I could find on the broken off branch and divided them into 3 categories.
 The plant bore

-In addition there where still more than 100 flowers on the brunch.
+In addition there where still more than 100 flowers on the branch.
 I placed the pods in separate bowls on a sunny window sill in our house.
 As winter set in and the temperatures sank regularly below 10 degrees Celsius / 50 degrees Fahrenheit the Carolina Reaper plant and all the chili plants I am growing showed clear signs of strain and I decided to harvest the remaining chili pods on the plants.
 The harvest on the 2 remaining branches of the reaper plant brought another

 I decided to leave all the tiny green pods on the plant to monitor their further development.
 The total harvest from one Carolina reaper plant at this point consisted of